 The College engages its faculty and assigns residence hall space in advance of each semester in accordance with the number of students who have signified intent to be enrolled.
 When students withdraw during the term, they leave vacancies that cannot be filled.
 The following rules concerning refunds protect Grinnell from losses when students withdraw.

 A student withdrawing from the College within the first three weeks of the term is held responsible for tuition, room, meal plan, and other fees on a prorated basis as of the date the student withdraws.
+The prorated charge for room and meals will be calculated based on the date the student officially leaves campus.
 If a student withdraws after three weeks into the term, no tuition, room, meal plan, and other fees will be refunded.
 The same policy applies to emergency leaves.